matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-paymaster-tutorial.md

 # Building custom paymaster

-::: warn To be updated
+::: warning To be updated

 While generally up to date, this tutorial has not been fully tested.
 We will test it and fix all possible issues asap.